 Echeveria Lola

 Lola is under a new grow light in addition to being in a south window in the garage, so there is no excuse about not having enough light.
-I got six 2-foot grow lights, so they (mostly) cover three shelves.
+I bought six 2-foot grow lights, so they (mostly) cover three shelves.
 Below Lola, on a shelf which gets no sunlight, I put this tray of aloe and Cuban Oregano cuttings.
-The lights don't reach the corners of the shelves, but the tray with the 12 cuttings is about the right coverage area.
+The new grow lights don't reach the corners of the shelves, but the 12x16 tray with the 12 cuttings is about the right coverage area.

 Aloe and Cuban Oregano propagation